 If your dog consumes a dose of theobromine over 40 mg, they can experience cardiac issues including a racing heart rate, heart arrhythmias, or high blood pressure, while doses of more than 60 mg can lead to neurologic symptoms including tremors, twitching, and even seizures.
 Though fatal poisonings (which can cause dangerous conditions like cardiac arrest) are generally caused when dogs consume more that 200 mg, any of these conditions can lead to complications that cause fatalities.
 For that reason, consuming chocolate is a particular concern for older dogs, or those with preexisting conditions.
 But for dogs of any size, age, or breed, even white chocolate’s smaller amount of theobromine can lead to heart issues.

-Other ingredients in white chocolate can also pose serious issues for your four-legged family members, such as its high sugar content.
+A dog has to ingest a large amount of white chocolate to experience true toxicity from theobromine, but other ingredients in white chocolate can pose serious issues for your four-legged family members, such as its high sugar content.
 In fact, many veterinarians would argue that it’s the fat and sugar in white chocolate that poses the most risk for our pets.
 For that reason, consuming white chocolate can cause symptoms in dogs including vomiting and diarrhea, and even more serious conditions like pancreatitis, a potentially fatal inflammation in the pancreas.

 What to Do if Your Dog Eats White Chocolate

-If your dog eats white chocolate (or any kind of chocolate), you’ll need to notify your veterinarian immediately, as monitoring your pet or waiting for symptoms can render your dog too sick to effectively treat.
+If your dog eats white chocolate (or any kind of chocolate), you’ll need to notify your veterinarian immediately, as monitoring your pet or waiting for symptoms can make it more difficult to effectively treat you dog.
+Be sure to tell your veterinarian the type of chocolate, amount of chocolate, and approximate weight of your dog.
+This will help your veterinarian determine the level of concern and severity of symptoms to expect.
 Clinical signs of chocolate poisoning can take several hours to develop but can last for days, thanks to the long half-life of theobromine.

-The go-to treatment for chocolate consumption in dogs is to induce vomiting as quickly as possible after the chocolate has been ingested, which is why time is of the essence—you’ll have to bring your pet to your veterinarian’s office or an animal hospital immediately.
-In some cases, your veterinarian may administer activated charcoal to block the absorption of theobromine into the body, and in mild cases of poisoning that may be all that’s necessary.
+The go-to treatment for chocolate consumption in dogs is often to induce vomiting as quickly as possible after the chocolate has been ingested, which is why time is of the essence—you’ll have to bring your pet to your veterinarian’s office or an animal hospital immediately.
+In mild cases of poisoning that may be the only treatment.
+In some cases, your veterinarian may administer activated charcoal to block the absorption of theobromine into the body and fluid therapy.

 The sooner the theobromine is removed from their body, or your dog’s other symptoms from potential poisoning are stabilized, the better their prognosis will be.